scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 ### Limitations on using Voice In Plus

 The plugin operates in text areas on thousands of web pages.
-These text areas include those of web-based email software and online sites that support distraction-free writing like [Write Honey](https://app.writehoney.com).
+These text areas include those of web-based email software and online sites that support distraction-free writing (e.g., [Write Honey](https://app.writehoney.com)).
 These text areas also include the Markdown and code cells of Jupyter notebooks and other web-based computational notebooks such as Colab Notebooks.
 Voice In also works in plain text documents opened in Jupyter Lab for online writing.

-Voice In works in Jupyter Lite.
+Voice In Plus works in Jupyter Lite.
-It also works in streamlit-quill, which uses a python script to generate a text box in the default web browser.
+It also works in streamlet-quill, which uses a Python script to generate a text box in the default web browser.
 It also works in the web-based version of [VS Code](https://vscode.dev/).

 Voice In will not work in desktop applications that support the editing of Jupyter notebooks, such as the [*JupyterLab Desktop*](https://github.com/jupyterlab/jupyterlab-desktop) application, the [*nteract*](https://nteract.io/) application, and external text editors, such as *VS Code*, that support the editing of Jupyter notebooks.
 Likewise, *Voice In Plus* will not work in Python Widgets.
 *Voice In Plus* is limited to web browsers, whereas other automated speech recognition software can also operate in the terminal and at the command prompt in GUI-driven applications.

-*Voice In Plus*  is very accurate with a word error rate that is well below 10\%.
+*Voice In Plus*  is very accurate, with a word error rate that is well below 10\%.
-Like all other dictation software, the word error rate depends on the quality of the microphone using used.
+Like all other dictation software, the word error rate depends on the quality of the microphone used.
 *Voice-In Plus* can pick out words from among background ambient noise such as load ventilation systems, traffic, and outdoor bird songs.

 The language model used by *Voice-In Plus*  is quite robust in that dictation can be performed without an external microphone.